microsoft/i-Code/i-Code-V3/README.md

 The code structure is based on [Versatile Diffusion](https://github.com/SHI-Labs/Versatile-Diffusion).
 The audio diffusion model is based on [AudioLDM](https://github.com/haoheliu/AudioLDM).
 The video diffusion model is partially based on [Make-A-Video](https://github.com/lucidrains/make-a-video-pytorch).

+## Usage and License Notices:

+CoDi released in this repository is free to use for most circumstances under MIT license.

 ## Contact

 Zineng Tang (zn.tang.terran@gmail.com)